 1A native or inhabitant of Colossae, an ancient city of Phrygia, especially a member of the early Christian community there.

-2In plural with singular concord.
+2In plural with singular agreement.
 St Paul's Epistle to the Colossians, the twelfth book of the New Testament.

 Of or relating to Colossae, especially the early Christian community there; of or belonging to the Colossians.

 Early 16th century; earliest use found in The New Testament.
 From classical Latin Colossae (ancient Greek Κολοσσαί), the name of an ancient city of Phrygia + -ian.
 Compare Middle French, French Colossien.
 Compare classical Latin Colossīnus, Hellenistic Greek Κολοσσηνός, both adjectives.